L30ZMine/L30ZMine/README.md

 </p>

 - Im pretty good at Html and js buuuut i kinda need to learn python some more
+- also love working in 3d programs like Blender or Unity
 - also i use linux and windows
 - i like puzzles
 - i also love playing every kind of game (other than card, and mobile games)